East Bay Getting to Zero

 Data, PEP, PrEP, Prevention, Research, STIs

 The CROI 2024 conference covering the latest scientific research in HIV, STIs, mpox, hepatitis and Covid, took place on March 3-6, 2024.
 Below are some of the highlights from the conference that we think are most relevant for care and prevention teams in the East Bay.
 Lots of great data on injectables.
-More will be added as we continue to review and collect info.

 Injectable ART updates